mborgerson/wiki-export/wiki/Xbox_Input_Devices.md

 ### Joytech Sharp Shooter

+*This is an unlicensed / unofficial Xbox accessory.*

 The third party light gun from Joytech reports itself as 2 devices and mentions pattent [US6287198](http://www.google.com/patents/US6287198) it came with a detachable viewfinder scope without any magnification. a red